Sweetwater, Texas: Geography

-Sweetwater is the center of the Western Hemisphere's leading wind power generation region and West Texas has more than 4,000 MW of operational wind energy.
+Sweetwater is the center of the Western Hemisphere's leading wind power generation region and West Texas has more than 4,000 megawatts of operational wind energy.
 Nolan County alone would currently rank as the eighth-largest "nation" in terms of wind energy generation - with more than 1,500 MW installed.

 Climate

-Climate type occurs primarily on the periphery of the true deserts in low-latitude semiarid steppe regions.
+The climate type in the Sweetwater area occurs primarily on the periphery of the true deserts in low-latitude semiarid steppe regions.
 The Köppen climate classification subtype for this climate is BSk (tropical and subtropical steppe climate).